JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _This announcement of an international meeting for Urantia Book readers was accompanied by the following quote:_

 > “_In the experience of finding the Father in heaven you discover that all men are your brothers, and does it seem strange that one should enjoy the exhilaration of meeting a newly discovered brother?
-To become acquainted with one's brothers and sisters, to know their problems and to learn to love them, is the supreme experience of living._” ([UB 130:2.6](/en/The_Urantia_Book/130#p2_6))
+To become acquainted with one's brothers and sisters, to know their problems and to learn to love them, is the supreme experience of living._” (<a id="a353_346"></a>[UB 130:2.6](/en/The_Urantia_Book/130#p2_6))

 _In the ***September / October 1986*** issue we announced:_